Cxyda/blog/_posts/2020-01-03-hello-blog-world.md

 After I finished my studies I finally had the time to start a blog about my spare time projects.
 Those projects will be most likely about game **development** and **tooling**.
 I really hope that I find enough time and motivation to keep a constant content flow.
 I hope 2020 will be an awesome year full of coding, blogging and gaming.

-Thanks to Nielsen Ramon who created this awesome jekyll template.
+Thanks to **[Artem Sheludko](https://www.patreon.com/artemsheludko)** who created this awesome jekyll template.
 Check out the footer for more details.

 Have a great time!